rbartelme/rstudio-stats/lessons/Lesson3_Dimensionality.md

 ### Lesson Goal: Understand data dimensionality and clustering

+#### Lesson Outcomes:
   - Data clustering
   - What is dimensionality?
   - Ordination and Gradient Dimension Reduction

 ---